Set Up Resend

 2. In Resend, open the webhook settings.

-4. Enable bounced and complained email events.
+4. Enable bounced and complained email events so Resend sends both event types to Mailrith.

 ## Related Guides

-- [Broadcasts](https://mailrith.com/docs/broadcasts.md): Broadcasts are for newsletters, product launches, announcements, and any message that goes out once to selected subscribers — compose, target, test, and send or schedule from a single workflow.
+- [Broadcasts](https://mailrith.com/docs/broadcasts.md): Use broadcasts for newsletters, product launches, announcements, and any message you send once to selected subscribers.
+Compose, target, test, and send or schedule the campaign in one workflow.

-- [Sequences](https://mailrith.com/docs/sequences.md): Sequences send a series of emails over time as subscribers progress through the steps — ideal for onboarding, nurture campaigns, and educational content that should unfold over days or weeks.
+- [Sequences](https://mailrith.com/docs/sequences.md): Sequences send a series of emails over time as subscribers move through the steps.
+Use sequences for onboarding, nurture campaigns, and educational content that should be sent over days or weeks.